demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

    6. In some cases, a connection is not created between Teams and the messaging endpoint when adding a bot to the team.
 You can work around this problem by adding any member to the team the bot was added to (the bot should be already added to the team).
 This will trigger a connection and solve the issue.
 You can then remove the member that was added.

-2. If you see the following error message: `Error in API call to Microsoft Teams: [403] - UnknownError`, then it means the AAD application has insufficient permissions.
+2. If you see the following error message: `Error in API call to Microsoft Teams: [403] - UnknownError`, it means the AAD application has insufficient permissions.
 To retrieves the API permissions associated with the used graph access token you can run the `microsoft-teams-token-permissions-list` command ([microsoft-teams-token-permissions-list documentation](https://xsoar.pan.dev/docs/reference/integrations/microsoft-teams#microsoft-teams-token-permissions-list)).
 Compare the permissions list obtained for the token with the permissions required for the command you wish to execute (can be found in the command documentation), if there are missing API permissions, add them to your application, and then run the `microsoft-teams-auth-reset` command (as described here - [microsoft-teams-auth-reset documentation](https://xsoar.pan.dev/docs/reference/integrations/microsoft-teams#microsoft-teams-auth-reset)).